MIS-SOLD MORTGAGES — TIME TO RECLAIM YOUR POWER!

 Be sharp.
 Tell them how you were misled or kept in the dark.
 Back it up with proof — letters, documents, anything.
 This isn’t begging; it’s holding them accountable.

-The lender’s got 8 weeks to hit back.
+The lender has 8 weeks to respond.
 No reply or weak excuses?
-Level up to the Financial Ombudsman Service:
+Contact the Financial Ombudsman Service:

 www.financial-ombudsman.org.uk